 Over the span of two decades, my mother owned several notable restaurants in San Francisco including Tumbleweed Cafe, Port Deli, Cybelle's Pizza, and Tart to Tart.
 At 8-years-old, I was eager to help out with wiping down menus, setting and bussing the tables.
 My experience in my mother's restaurants allowed me to interact and connect with other locals and tourists, and I truly fell in love with my community.

 At 17-years-old, I decided to come out to my parents.
 They couldn't fathom that their oldest child was gay and unfortunately kicked me out.
-It took nearly two years to reconcile, but I learned to be independent early on.
+It took over two years to reconcile, but I learned to be independent early on.

 In college, I majored in African Studies and worked in refugee resettlement after I graduated.
-My interests later brought me to law school in Hawai`i, where I focused on social justice, LGBT civil rights, and immersed myself in native Hawaiian history and present day political struggles.
+My interests later brought me to law school in Hawai`i, where I focused on social justice, LGBT civil rights, and immersed myself in native Hawaiian politics.

 In 2013, I used my savings to open up a brick and mortar shop in San Bruno; the first iteration of The Garden Home.
 I always maintained another job working in nonprofit organizations and event taught community college for a year.

 In 2015, I set out to become a foster parent, and have since fostered three children and am blessed to have adopted my now five-year-old daughter.
 I moved The Garden Home to San Francisco on March 1st, 2020, and a couple of weeks later we went into lockdown.

 The Garden Home remains a passion (and hopefully one I can carry forward for years to come).
 I'm thankful to the Bay Area community (and abroad!) for the years of support.
 Know that your patronage goes a long way in uplifting our family and helping us all pursue our dreams.